meilisearch/meilisearch-js-plugins/README.md

 #### 2. Attribute must be in `filterableAttributes`

-If the attribute is not in the [`filterableAttributes`](https://docs.meilisearch.com/reference/features/settings.html#filterable-attributes) setting list, filtering on this attribute is not possible.
+If the attribute is not in the [`filterableAttributes`](https://docs.meilisearch.com/reference/features/filtering_and_faceted_search.html#configuring-filters) setting list, filtering on this attribute is not possible.

+Example:
-Given `id` an attribute that is not present in `filterableAttributes`:
+Given the attribute `id` that has not been added in `filterableAttributes`:

 ```js
   instantsearch.widgets.rangeSlider({